 The clubs that list TBA as an advisor are inactive at this time.
 If it is a club you are interested in, please stop by the Student Life and Co-curricular Program Office and they will help you activate the club.

 Academic Support Club: Provides information and peer support for students with learning differences.
-Advisor: Dr. Richard Sommers, x4317
+Advisors: Dr. Richard Sommers, x4317, Kathleen Fulginiti X4533

 Animé Club: To bring together students interested about Japanese animé and manga, western-created animations and graphic novels.
 Advisor: Kathleen Fulginiti X4533